End of Flight Test Season 2022

 Saturday morning, the electric aircraft “e-Genius” flew from the airfield Hahnweide near Stuttgart over the Alps to Italy.
 On its way to the north-Italian airfield Calcinate del Pesce, the hi-tech aircraft had to cover a distance of 320 km and climbed to an altitude of 4000 m in order to pass the Swiss summits safely (click here for details).

-e-Genius was flown by the experienced record pilot Klaus Ohlmann and Ingmar Geiß of the University of Stuttgart.
 The aircraft arrived at its destination airfield in little over two hours.
 On the same day, the batteries were recharged and e-Genius headed back to Stuttgart in the afternoon.
 This was a particular challenge because of the steep profile of the Swiss Alps.
 In order to have enough time to climb, a flight path through the Gotthardpass was chosen, which meant the aircraft had to cover an even longer 365 km distance back to Germany (details).

 Besides the lack of carbon and noise emission, the energy consumption of the flight showed the huge potential of the new aircraft technology: for both flights combined, only 83 kWh were needed, the energy contained in 9.2 l of fuel.
 This leads to a total energy expense of only 21€ for the whole trip, assuming current electricity prices in Germany.